newlinedotco/cq/README.md

 # cq: Code Query [![npm package](https://img.shields.io/npm/v/@fullstackio/cq.svg?maxAge=2592000?style=flat-square)](https://www.npmjs.com/package/@fullstackio/cq) [![Dolpins](https://cdn.rawgit.com/fullstackio/cq/master/packages/cq/doc/readme/dolphins-badge-ff00ff.svg)](https://www.fullstackreact.com)

-> A tool to extract code snippets using selectors (instead of line numbers)
+> A query language and toolkit to query lines of code for blogs and documentation - without copying and pasting or using manual line numbers
 >
 > **[Try the demo](https://cq-demo.now.sh/)**
 >
-> Supports JavaScript ES5, ES6, JSX, and TypeScript
+> Supports JavaScript ES5, ES6, JSX, and TypeScript as well as any [Treesitter](https://tree-sitter.github.io/tree-sitter/) language: Python, Ruby, Rust, C, Java, etc.
 >
-> `cq` supports sophisticated, production-ready selectors and is used for all of the [Fullstack.io Books](https://fullstack.io)
+> `cq` supports sophisticated, production-ready selectors and is used for all of the [newline Books](https://newline.co)
 >
 > If you're a developer and you're interested in writing a programming book, but you're not sure where to start, then [read here](https://www.fullstack.io/write-a-book/)